-DXY last at 97.70 levels.
-Mild bearish momentum on daily chart intact while RSI fell.
+DXY fell on release of payrolls data.
+Last at 97.80 levels.
+Daily momentum is not showing a clear bias while RSI fell.
 Risk skewed to the downside in the interim.
-Support at 97.50, 97.10 levels.
-Resistance at 98.00/20 levels (21, 50 DMAs), 98.70 (100 DMA) and 99.60 (23.6% fibo retracement of 2025 high to low).
-Fedspeaks go into blackout communication on Saturday.
+Resistance at 98.70 (100 DMA) and 99.60 (23.6% fibo retracement of 2025 high to low).
+Support at 97.50, 96.40 levels.
+Fedspeaks are in blackout communication till FOMC (17 Sep).

 Over the forecast horizon, we continue to expect USD to trade softer as Fed potentially resumes easing while US exceptionalism fade.
 Our house view looks for 3 Fed cuts for 2025.
 USD has room to fall as long as broader risk-on sentiment stays intact and growth conditions outside US remains supported.
-Nonetheless. we believe USD decline is not a linear extrapolation and likely to be bumpy, driven by data surprises, market expectations of Fed cut and tariff risks.
+Nonetheless. we believe USD decline is likely to be bumpy, driven by data surprises, market expectations of Fed cut and tariff risks.
 USD re-allocation momentum can pick up when USD decline accelerates.
 More broadly, US policy unpredictability, and concerns of about the rising trajectory of US debt and deficits in the medium term should continue to underpin the broad (and likely, bumpy) decline in the USD.